 Just a decade back, Gene editing was not even a term.
 But with more scientific research and experiments being done with the technology at full swing, it’s a matter of discussion everywhere.
 All over the world, scientists keep discussing the opportunities and risks involved in genome editing.
 While, plant geneticists are successful to breed resilient, high-yield plants to combat famine, critics warn against the unpredictable impact of it on human health.

-In February 2018, the Human Fertilization and Embryology Authority in the UK approved a request by the Francis Crick Institute, London to modify human embryos by using the new gene-editing technique CRISPR-Cas9.
-CRISPR has become one of the most powerful genes editing tools in this date which can modify disease-causing genes in embryos brought to term- remove the faulty genetic code of that person’s future descendants as well.
-This is in fact, the biggest revolution in gene editing till the date.
+In February 2018, the Human Fertilization and Embryology Authority in the UK approved a request by the Francis Crick Institute London, to modify human embryos by using the new gene-editing technique CRISPR-Cas9.
+CRISPR has become one of the most powerful gene-editing tools in this date, which can modify disease-causing genes in embryos brought to term- remove the faulty genetic code of that person’s future descendants as well.
+This is the biggest revolution in gene editing till the date.

 Recent advancements seen in gene editing have not only introduced a number of exciting possibilities for human advancement but raised difficult ethical questions about building a “designer humans”.
 Today, let’s break down the pros and cons of gene editing.

 Firstly, here are the advantages of genome editing technology.